digitalocean/mastodon-on-kubernetes/mastodon/README.md

     Check out [this doc](../bootstrap/README.md) for more details on the bootstrap process.

-    Clone/fork this repository and make the required changes inside the [boostrap directory](../bootstrap/):
+    Clone/fork this repository and make the required changes inside the [bootstrap directory](../bootstrap/):

     1. The email address for the LetsEncrypt [cluster issuer](../bootstrap/bootstrap-resources/templates/cluster-issuer.yaml)
     2. The repository URLs for the [bootstrap](../bootstrap/bootstrap.yaml) and [boostrap-resources](../bootstrap/templates/bootstrap-resources.yaml)